sherlocksinha/mark_bask_anlys-groceries/README.md

 Title: Market Basket Analysis - Groceries

-Sub-title: Analyse a kaggle dataset containing items grocery orders
+Sub-title: Analyse a dataset containing items in grocery orders

 Aim: To understand buying behaviour and create recommendations for future orders.